Parentification: Effects

 Boszormenyi-Nagy et al. are among the researchers who have argued that parentification is not always maladaptive.
 Researchers of this view say that children may benefit from being treated as capable individuals and taking on the role of supporting and caring for their family.
 Researchers have speculated that parentification may enhance empathy, altruism, and responsibility levels for a child.
 The child may pursue a career in the mental health field.
-The positive effects are likely because the parentification was temporary and moderate, which is an aspect of adaptive parentification.
+The positive effects are likely if the parentification was temporary and moderate, which is an aspect of adaptive parentification.
 Adaptive parentification can manifest if the parent is vital to their child's development and expresses to the child their awareness of and appreciation for the child assuming the parental role.
 Adaptive parentification may not be role reversal when it is instrumental rather than emotional caretaking, temporary and without heavy burden, and when the child is treated fairly by their parents and has their support.
 Instead of being an aspect of psychopathology, it is a coping mechanism for stress.